 No one needs burnt fingers when making the family dinner, but how many of us are using old oven mitts that barely work?

-Heavy duty silicone mitts are great option to keep your hands safe.
+Heavy duty silicone mitts are a great option to keep your hands safe.
 They are easy to slip on and clean up quickly if you make a mess.
 A silicone mitt doubles as a no slip jar opener, too!
 It’s extra handy to have around when you’re busy in the kitchen.

 Quick Gift Idea: Pair with a pretty kitchen towel or stuff with wooden spoons and wrap with a ribbon.